-Smart Works Greater Manchester opened June 2015.
-We have supported over 1000 women since opening, from every borough of Greater Manchester, helping them with the clothes and the confidence they need for job success.
+Smart Works Greater Manchester opened in June 2015.
+Since then, we have supported over 1200 women, from every borough of Greater Manchester, helping them with the clothes and the confidence they need for job success.

 “The lady that helped me dress was very supportive with a great eye for the detail.
 Just having someone to listen and talk to about frustrations whilst looking for work helped immensely.
 I left feeling more positive and confident about the future.”SMART WORKS CLIENT

 In 2017, we had a very busy year increasing our appointment numbers on 2016 by 75%.
 We supported 421 women living in Greater Manchester and delivered 533 total appointments.
 The women we support come to see us for an interview-appropriate outfit to wear to their job interview.
 We give our clients a complete outfit of clothes and accessories (theirs to keep) and we provide one-to-one preparation training so they feel more confident and start believing in their own ability to succeed.

 All of our Smart Works service delivery is provided by our team of over 45 highly skilled, fully trained volunteers and all our stock is donated through other working women or comes direct from our retail partners such as Hobbs, Whistles, Next, Evans and Bon Marche.

 The two hours our clients spend with us can be transformative.
 We are incredibly proud to report that our success rate remains at over 65% of the clients we are able to contact going on to succeed at their job interview.